letsencrypt/website/content/en/docs/faq.md

 ## Where can I learn more about TLS/SSL and PKI in general?

-Longtime security researcher and practitioner, Ivan Ristić, published a configuration guide that provides useful information about what you should consider as you <a href="https://www.feistyduck.com/library/bulletproof-tls-guide/online/" target="_blank" rel="noopener noreferer">set up your TLS configuration</a>.
+Longtime security researcher and practitioner, Ivan Ristić, published a configuration guide that provides useful information about what you should consider as you <a href="https://www.feistyduck.com/library/bulletproof-tls-guide/online/" target="_blank" rel="noopener noreferrer">set up your TLS configuration</a>.

-For more extensive background and greater detail, we recommend <a href="https://www.feistyduck.com/books/bulletproof-tls-and-pki/" target="_blank" rel="noopener noreferer">Bulletproof TLS and PKI</a>, also written by Ristić.
+For more extensive background and greater detail, we recommend <a href="https://www.feistyduck.com/books/bulletproof-tls-and-pki/" target="_blank" rel="noopener noreferrer">Bulletproof TLS and PKI</a>, also written by Ristić.